rafaelfelix/puppet-phpqatools/README.md

-PHP Quality Tools
+PHP Jenkins Server
 =============

-PHP Quality Tools is a very simple project, which aims to provide a puppet manifest to provision a CI (Continuous Integration) Server with PHP-specific tools for measuring the quality of the code.
+PHP Jenkins Server is a very simple project, which aims to provide a puppet manifest to provision a CI (Continuous Integration) Server with PHP-specific tools for measuring the quality of the code (see: http://phpqatools.org).

 This project also provides a Vagrantfile (see: http://vagrantup.com), so you can test the provisioning scripts from scratch in your own machine.